-Advice and representation for disciplinary matters, GMC proceedings and CIs/FAIs including all legal support
+Advice and representation for disciplinary matters, GMC hearings and CIs/FAIs including legal support when necessary

 How much would I be indemnified for?MDDUS membership provides unlimited indemnity.
 Unlike conventional insurance products, we don't have exclusions that can result in claims being declined or excess payments required

 I work for the NHS.
 Why do I require membership when I already have NHS indemnity?

 As a hospital doctor, you will be covered by NHS indemnity for work undertaken within your NHS contract.
 If, however, you were involved in disciplinary issues, General Medical Council (GMC)/General Dental Council (GDC) referrals, fatal accident inquiries or coroner's inquests, you would not receive any assistance.
 In situations like this, which can have a serious impact on your career and ultimately result in you being struck off, MDDUS membership provides you with access to expert support and advice.
 The MDDUS advisory and legal teams have years of experience and clinical knowledge from which you can benefit.

 If I am referred to the General Medical Council (GMC) or the General Dental Council (GDC) will the NHS offer me assistance?

 No. The NHS will not assist you if you're involved in a GMC or GDC matter.
 It's important to remember that the GMC/GDC has the power to suspend you, place restrictions on your practice, issue you with a warning and ultimately erase you from the register.
 With such potentially severe consequences, there are many advantages to having representation and assistance from the MDDUS whose focus will be to ensure that your case is dealt with fairly and efficiently.